-Michelle established Toronto as her home base and spent the early days of her career performing in musicals.
+Michelle established Toronto as her home base and spent the early years of her career as a musical theatre performer.
 She spent a memorable summer in Dawson City, Yukon, as a Can Can dancer and swinging the role of “Diamond Tooth Gertie“.
 Other favourite roles include “The Baroness” in The Sound of Music and “Woman 2 (Miss Byrd)” in Closer Than Ever.

 Michelle worked as an actor in Murder Mysteries, sang and danced in Corporate Industrial Shows, performed with the Improv troupe Electric Porcupine, and did voice-overs for clients that include The Toronto Home Show and Bulova Watches.
 As a producer she acted as one half of Martha Blair Productions with projects that included the play Brilliant Traces at the Alumnae Theatre and the musical series Where Were You In ’72? at The Great Hall and on City TV’s Breakfast Television.